LanikSJ/dfimage/README.md

 directory or file was copied to the image's filesystem (you'll see the file/directory checksum and the destination it was copied to).

-## Extract

-If you want to extract a file from a container run this:

-    docker run --rm --entrypoint cat imageName /path/to/file > filename

 ## License

 [![MIT License](https://img.shields.io/badge/license-MIT-blue)](https://en.wikipedia.org/wiki/MIT_License)